BasicWolf/sphinx-testify/docs/source/testified-documentation.rst

 .. image:: img/testified-documentation.svg

 Why not ...?
 ============

 Cucumber
 --------

-Over the years of using cucumber, I failed to have a living documentation as an outcome.
+Over the years of using Cucumber, I failed to have a living documentation as an outcome.
 Cucumber is a fantastic tool for collaboration and building shared understanding from examples.
 It's a miracle what a group of business people, developers,